 All 72-mile riders have two 15-minute start windows from 7:00am to 7:30am.
 You must indicate your start time preference on your registration application or you will be assigned the earliest start window for your ride option.

-All Boat Cruise 35-mile riders must start from 7:15am to 7:30am to ride to the Pier and board the Tahoe Paradise by 7:45am with boat departing at 8:00am.
+All Boat Cruise 35-mile riders must start from 7:15am to 7:30am to ride to the Pier at Ski Run Marina and board the Tahoe Paradise by 7:45am with boat departing at 8:00am.